To this, only three modifications have since been made:

 Construct 2019 (at Consensus NYC)

-Basic 20 minute overview of Drivechain, with a comparison to the Lightning Network.
+20 minute overview of Drivechain design and security model.
+Includes comparison with the Lightning Network.

 I give an update on the state of Drivechain Peer Review.
 I also attempt to describe “leeching” –how different chains can attack each other– and how Drivechain is the only thing that prevents it.